This brochure provides information for people considering, or affected by separation or divorce.

 Their work with you is not confidential and may be used in court at a later date.

-For more information about family consultants, see the fact sheet Family Consultants.
+For more information, see the fact sheet Family Consultants.

 Children at court

 Generally, courts are not an appropriate place for children.
 You should make other arrangements for their care when you come to court.

 Sometimes children will need to attend court to speak to a family consultant or judicial officer.
 If this is your situation, you should check with court staff if any child care arrangements need to be made for the day.

 If you need an interpreter to assist you at court, please tell court staff at least two weeks before your court appointment or hearing.
 They will arrange a professional and independent interpreter to assist you free of charge.